In this quick tutorial, I’ll show you how to change hostname on Ubuntu, Debian and other Linux distributions.

 To change your hostname permanently, you’ll also need to edit your /etc/hostname and /etc/hosts file, which is where Ubuntu, Mint and other Debian-based distributions store the hostname.

-You should also edit the /etc/hosts file in the similar fashion and replace all the occurrences of your old hostname with the new hostname.
+You must also edit the /etc/hosts file in the similar fashion and replace all the occurrences of your old hostname with the new hostname.

 Change hostname in Ubuntu Using GUI